IAB TCF 2.0 Support in Audience Manager

 - Vendors: Who is consent being given to?

-This is the first part of the IAB TCF consent string and is just recorded as 1’s and 0’s, dictating whether or not that purpose/activity is approved.
+This is the first part of the IAB TC string and is just recorded as 1’s and 0’s, dictating whether or not that purpose/activity is approved.

-The second part of the IAB TCF consent string is a long list of several hundred vendors, so that visitors can be presented with a list of applicable vendors who have tags on the site and can choose which vendors to use.
+Another part of the IAB TC string is a long list of several hundred vendors, so that visitors can be presented with a list of applicable vendors who have tags on the site and can choose which vendors to use.
 Vendors maintain their spot on the list.
 For example, Adobe Audience Manager’s vendor number on this list is 565.
 If that number in the list has a “1”, then Audience Manager can do the approved purposes from the front of the list.
 If AAM’s spot has a “0”, it cannot do anything with the data.

-For Audience Manager to provide a UI for customers to use the IAB TCF to choose these purposes and vendors, or to approve/disapprove all activity, you must use a CMP partner use a CMP that is registered with IAB or build one that supports IAB and is registered with the IAB TCF.
+For Audience Manager to provide a UI for customers to use the IAB TCF to choose these purposes and vendors, or to approve/disapprove all activity, you must use a CMP partner that is registered with IAB TCF or build one that supports IAB TCF and is registered with the IAB TCF.

 Opt-in: Translating between IAB and Adobe Solutions

 One of the benefits of using the IAB TCF is that the standard purposes listed above probably give the end user more of an idea of what they are approving than a list of Adobe solutions.
-End users might not know what it means to “approve” Audience Manager or Target, but “Storage and access information” or “Personalization” is probably easier for them to understand and select.
+End users might not know what it means to “approve” Audience Manager or Target, but “Store and/or access information on a device” or “Develop and improve products” is probably easier for them to understand and consent to.

-In order for Audience Manager to be approved (I.e. In order for the translation of IAB purposes for Opt-in to give AAM a “yes” vote), purposes 1, 2, and 5 above have to be given consent from the end user.
-If any of these are not approved, AAM will not execute pixel fires or set cookies.
+In order for Audience Manager to be approved (I.e. In order for the translation of IAB purposes for Opt-in to give AAM a “yes” vote), purposes 1 and 10, as listed above, have to be given consent from the end user.
+If either of these are not approved, or if a vender is not approved, AAM will not execute pixel fires or set cookies.
 It’s also good to know that many customers simply choose to provide the end user with an “all or nothing” UI, which would, of course, allow or disallow use of Audience Manager (and the other Experience Cloud solutions).

 There is some great information in the documentation about how the Audience Manager Plug-In for IAB TCF flow applies to both Publisher and Advertiser use cases.